ourstudio-se/identity-server/docs/index.rst

-Welcome to IdentityServer4 (latest)
+Welcome to IdentityServer (latest)
 =============================================

 .. image:: images/logo.png
    :align: center

-IdentityServer4 is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
+IdentityServer is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.

 .. warning::
    As of Oct, 1st 2020, we started a new `company <https://duendesoftware.com/>`_.